dwief-usgs/app-template/README.md

 ## Quick Start

-The goal of the application template is to query the GDD database to condense the publications that might be related to dam removal science.
-The results are later used in the modified Stromatolites application.
+The goal of the application template is to query the GDD database to condense the publications that might be related to species that are being tracked by the USGS Nonindigenous Aquatic Species Program.

 ### License